Skip to content

 Individual Activity

-The GenderMag Method enables software practitioners (e.g., developers, managers, UX professionals) find gender-inclusivity “bugs” in their software, and then fix the bugs they find.
+The GenderMag Method enables software practitioners (e.g., developers, managers, UX professionals) to find gender-inclusivity “bugs” in their software, and then fix the bugs they find.

 Apply the method and write a summary of your findings and what you will change in your software.